Split screen AOA and Pop Century

 Transportation

 Complimentary transportation around Disney property is provided to all on-site guests and visitors.
-However, from both resorts, the Skyliner provides convenient transportation to Epcot and Disney’s Hollywood Studios, adding a touch of convenience and fun to your stay.
-Alternatively, bus service is provided form each resort to Magic Kingdom, Animal Kingdom, the waterparks and Disney Springs.
+The Skyliner provides convenient transportation from both resorts to Epcot.
+It also connects to Disney’s Hollywood Studios, adding a touch of convenience and fun to your stay.
+Alternatively, bus service is provided from each resort to Magic Kingdom, Animal Kingdom, the waterparks and Disney Springs.

 Exterior Pop Century at Disney World